 Since the launch of RADIAN in 2019, the initiative has already had an impressive impact on communities throughout the EECA region.
-By November 2024, we have:
+By January 2025, we have:

-- Reached over 290,000 individuals from vulnerable communities with high-quality services; - Tested almost 150,000 individuals for HIV; - Newly identified almost 10,700 PLHIV; - (Re)initiated on ART over 32,200 people living with HIV (PLHIV), including thousands of people previously lost to follow-up; - Reduced stigma and discrimination towards key populations (KPs) and PLHIV by training almost 17,000 healthcare practitioners, law enforcement officers, and other specialists; - Strengthened health and community systems by introducing high-impact service models, such as index testing and remote HIV self-testing; rolling out enhanced outreach strategies to expand hardto-reach communities' access to services; and shortening ART initiation times for newly identified and lost to follow-up PLHIV.
+- Supported 42 projects across 16 countries in EECA; - Reached over 330,000 individuals from vulnerable communities with high-quality services; - Administered 162,000 HIV tests; - Newly identified 11,600 people living with HIV (PLHIV); - Successfully traced almost 29,000 PLHIV lost to follow-up and reconnected them to care; - (Re-)initiated on ART 34,900 PLHIV, including thousands of people previously lost to follow-up; - Reduced stigma and discrimination towards key populations (KPs) and PLHIV by training 18,700 healthcare practitioners, law enforcement officers, and other specialists; - Strengthened health and community systems by introducing high-impact service models, such as index testing and remote HIV self-testing; rolling out enhanced outreach strategies to expand hardto-reach communities' access to services; and shortening ART initiation times for newly identified and lost to follow-up PLHIV.